shilpagopi/ML/Recap/Data Imbalance.md

 ### 2.Algorithm-Level Approaches (Cost-Sensitive Learning)
 * Adjust sample weights: Example: In scikit-learn, many classifiers (e.g., LogisticRegression, SVC, RandomForestClassifier, GradientBoostingClassifier) have a class_weight parameter (often set to 'balanced'), which assigns weights inversely proportional to classes.<img width="617" alt="image" src="https://github.com/user-attachments/assets/1851dff7-2917-45fa-8373-963b90e9e57d" />
 Note that sample weights assigned during the training phase of a decision tree classifier or regressor are generally NOT used during inferencing (prediction).
-* Change the prediction threshold value (For models that output probabilities (like logistic regression))
+* Change the prediction threshold value (For models that output probabilities (like logistic regression)):
+How can a simple "threshold moving" technique help with imbalanced classification?
+Answer: By moving this threshold, you can adjust the balance between precision and recall.
+For example, by lowering the threshold (e.g., to 0.3), you can increase the recall by flagging more transactions as fraud, but this will also increase the number of false positives.

 ### 3.Ensemble Methods
 Combining multiple models can improve performance on imbalanced datasets.